Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Simulations

-In terms of simulating the treatment profiles and outcome, for each individual $i'$, we draw their true cluster membership $z_i'$ using their $\bm{\pi}_{i'}$.
-For each task $t'$, we then draw a pair of treatments at random and then, given $z_i'$, draw the outcome $y_i'$ using the generative model outlined in the main text.
+In terms of simulating the treatment profiles and outcome, for each individual $i$, we draw a group membership $Z_i$ using $\bm{\pi}_{i}$ generating using $\bX_i$, $\bm{\phi}$ and Equation~\ref{eq:basic_models}.
+For each task $t$, we then randomly draw a pair of treatments and then, given $Z_i$, draw the outcome $Y_i$ given their observed treatments using the model in the main text.

-After estimating our model with $K = 3$, we resolve the problem of label switching by permuting our estimate cluster labels to minimize the absolute error between the estimated posterior membership probabilities $\{E[z_{ik} | \bm{\theta}]\}_{k=1}^K$ and $\bm{z}_i'$ (the one-hot assignment of cluster membership).
+After estimating our model with $K = 3$, we resolve the problem of label switching by permuting our estimate group labels to minimize the absolute error between the estimated posterior membership probabilities $\{E[z_{ik} | \bm{\theta}]\}_{k=1}^K$ and $\bm{z}_i$ (the one-hot assignment of group membership).